libapps/libapps-mirror/nassh/doc/FAQ.md

   other text-based command) on its own.

-> How do Secure Shell and hterm relate to the "crosh" (Ctrl-Alt-T) command in Chrome OS?
+## How do Secure Shell and hterm relate to the "crosh" (Ctrl-Alt-T) command in Chrome OS?

-  See chromeos-crosh.txt in this directory for the details.
+  See [chromeos-crosh.md](chromeos-crosh.md) in this directory for the details.

   TL;DR - Don't use crosh for ssh any more, use the Secure Shell app instead.
   The crosh shell will use the newer terminal emulator from Secure Shell when possible.

-> How do hterm and Secure Shell differ from existing web terminals?
+## How do hterm and Secure Shell differ from existing web terminals?

   hterm stands out from many existing web terminals in that it was built from the start to match the performance and correctness of "native" terminals such